 It has been discovered that both fixed wing and helicopters get a strong negative charge when flying through the air because of the static electricity buildup due to friction with the air.

-Usually this type of charge is discharged back into the atmosphere or to the ground upon landing, but if the aircraft gets closer to the positively charged bottom half of a cloud as discussed above, the positive charge of the cloud and the negative charge of the aircraft will try to interact with each other to equalise the charge in the form of lightning.
+Usually this type of charge is discharged back into the atmosphere or to the ground upon landing.
+However, if the aircraft gets closer to the positively charged bottom half of a cloud as discussed above, the positive charge of the cloud and the negative charge of the aircraft will try to interact with each other to equalise the charge in the form of lightning.

 The potential for triggered lightning is the highest when an aircraft flies close to: